amob/GenoPheno/README.txt

 *indicates files must be provided by authors **indicates files downloaded and from other published work

+Script 000_gxeonly.R
+	purpose: fit models for plastic respones, GxE of plant population or family to soil biota problem?: is that there is some confusion on dataframe traits used to run it. only 90% sure used right data
+	input:	phenomat.csv*
+			pedmat.csv*
+			covmat.csv*
+			AlphabeticalPopEnvDat.csv*
+	output:	popdamtraits_soils.pdf
+			traitgxemodels.Rdata
+			traitgxemodelsELEV.Rdata
+			traitgxemodelsTAnn.Rdata
+			traitgxemodelsPann.Rdata
+			traitgxemodelsSWC.Rdata
+			04_02_gxeresults.txt
+	packages: MCMCglmm

 Script: 001_formatgenos.sh (uses tassel version 5 to handle h5 file)
 	purpose: formats genotype file, filters to sites with data in 95% of samples
 	input:	AOMexGBS2_ZeaGBSv27impV5.h5*